keenanwoodall/asterboids/README.md

 You can start writing code that actually does something cool in less than a day, and feel quite comfortable with the language in less than a week.

 Now I'm not going to claim that I immediately understood everything about Odin.
 I had my fair share of stumbles (and still do!)
-Some of the speedbumps were just due to me not understanding unspoked fundamentals.
+Some of the speedbumps were just due to me not understanding the fundamentals.
 For instance, I was initially confused as to why Raylib "just worked", when SDL only worked with its DLL added to my project.
 That led to me learning about static vs dynamic linking and the convenience of header-only libraries.
 There were also a couple hiccups regarding manual memory management - mostly just me allocating stuff unnecessarily on the heap and taking a bit to understand Odin's different array types.
 Growing pains, but growing nonetheless!

 One thing that left a bit to be desired is tooling.
 Unity and C# have excellent IDE support: auto-complete, refactoring, and attaching a debugger "just works."
-While the Odin Language Server (ols) is pretty easy to setup and handles the basics, I miss certain things I would consider basic functionality like being able to rename a variable across a project.
+While the Odin Language Server (ols) is pretty easy to setup and handles the basics, I miss certain big things like being able to rename a variable across a project.

 All that being said, learning Odin has been quite a positive experience for me.
 Thanks to its focus on simplicity, Odin provided a buttery smooth entry into the world of low-level data-oriented programming.